Technology Resource List

-ClearReader +: This compact, light (5.4 lbs) OCR device has a foldable camera arm and a handle for easy transportation.
-The tactile controls on the top of the unit drive the speed and volume of the text to speech as well as simple navigation (Fwd/Rewind, Play/Pause, and Scan).
+ClearReader +: This compact, light (5.4 pounds) OCR device has a foldable camera arm and a handle for easy transportation.
+The tactile controls on the top of the unit drive the speed and volume of the text to speech, as well as simple navigation (Fwd/Rewind, Play/Pause, and Scan).
 Documents can be saved to USB or SD card.
 The Advance or Magnification Feature package adds a control panel so the unit can be used for magnification (with an external screen) and so the user can access the menu.
 Optelec.
-Price: Clearreader +, $2,245; ClearReader Magnification Feature Pack, $250.
+Price: ClearReader +, $1,995; ClearReader + Basic, (doesn’t include battery pack), $1795; ClearReader + Advanced, (includes Magnification Feature Pack), $2245

 DocuScan Plus and Hover Cam: DocuScan Plus is an inexpensive cloud-based scanning system that will scan a variety of documents.
-Both Mac and PC users can use DocuScan Plus, but only PC users have access to the downloadable component.
+Both Mac and PC users can use DocuScan Plus.
+PC users can download the software from www.docuscanplus.com, and Mac users can download the app from the Mac app store.
 Users should carefully read the help files before installing DocuScan Plus.
-The system is self-voicing and can read PDF files as well as scanned documents.
-On the Mac, users can overrun the system, so they should wait for the prompt tone before scanning the next page.
-The PC version operates differently.
+The system is self-voicing and can read PDF files, as well as scanned documents.
 PC users cannot activate the next page button until the system is ready.
 PC users can optionally allow DocuScan Plus to install a 150 MB package on their PCs.
-DocuScan Plus then becomes a stand-alone application on that PC and an Internet connection is not required for scanning.
+DocuScan Plus then becomes a stand-alone application on that PC and an internet connection is not required for scanning.
 The HoverCam is an overhead camera-based scanner that connects to a PC or Mac with a USB cable.
 The HoverCam includes a built-in light.
 The HoverCam system also includes a rubber mat for orienting the camera and the documents to be scanned.
 The HoverCam scanner is intended to work with DocuScan Plus, and image capture is very fast.
 Serotek.
 Price: DocuScan Plus, $299.99; a monthly payment plan is also available; HoverCam, $499.

 eClipseReader: This self-voicing application is a DAISY and text reader designed for DAISY and audio formats (such as MP3, WMA, WAV, and OGG) and CDs.
 Bookmarking and note taking are supported, and the resulting study outline can be exported as text.
 A special Learning Ally version is available.
 IRTI.
 Price: Plus for Learning Ally, $84; Eye-Net, $59.